thomashastings/droidian-x01bd-guide/README.md

 - A computer with fastboot and adb access to the phone
 - Unlocked bootloader
 - Backup all your data, as **your phone will be WIPED**
-- It is also recommended to take a note about your `Acces Point Name` in Android `Settings` before starting the procedure (you may need it to configure mobile data)

 ## Installation
 ### 0. Download files